COACHING

 1:1 Risk Management Strategy Coaching

-This 6-month engagement supports leaders who want to develop or refine their risk management strategy.
-We clarify your goals, define a direction for improvement or organizational change, and identify what is feasible within your capacity and context.
+This 6-month engagement supports senior and executive leaders who want to develop or refine their risk management strategy.
+Through the coaching process, we work together to clarify your goals, define a direction for improvement or organizational change, and identify what is feasible within your capacity and context.
 You then implement the work with optional reflection and support along the way.

 1:1 Leadership Coaching